Will.com / Estate plan

 What goes in a complete estate plan?

-A complete estate plan starts with four documents and life insurance.
-Together they cover what happens to your assets, who raises your children, who makes your medical decisions, who manages your finances, and how your family is provided for — in any situation.
+A complete estate plan starts with a will, living trust, healthcare directive, power of attorney, and life insurance.
+Together they cover what happens to your assets, who raises your children, who makes your medical decisions, who manages your finances, and how your family is provided for, in any situation.

 1